 Cold, damp, sandflies – oh my!
 It rained through the night and I was warm nestled in the alicoop, but once up, the chill works into the bones.

-This is a slower group I’m paired up with, but our path is slowed as we approach the city because of two tide-dependent crossings, over rocks and a river.
+This is a slower group I’m paired up with, but our path, too, is slowed as we approach the city, and this is due to two tide-dependent crossings, over rocks and a river.
 I’ve put on my rain gear and found a spot in the sun to heat up and dig into my Puhoi cheese.
 My biggest expense on this adventure is fuel in the form of calories.
 Still, my pants are loose and I no longer have a bottom.

 I begin my walk today in rain gear.
-Aspirational words on the stairs come as does the drops. – “Koe me he maunga teiti, Ki te tuoho, Whaia te iti Kahurangi.”
+Aspirational words on the stairs come as do the raindrops. – “Koe me he maunga teiti, Ki te tuoho, Whaia te iti Kahurangi.”
 Reach your goal, Be persistent, Aim high!
 And high I go above the Pacific all alone again.

 A sign tells me about water collection and the family that settled here needing a lot for their tennis courts, lawns and gardens.
 Settlers put eel and crayfish in the tanks to eat the mosquito larvae and keep the water fresh.
 The sign quotes an American here: “All water has perfect memory and is forever trying to get back to where it was.”

 Do you know who wrote that?

 Toni Morrison.
 I smile with pride.

 Epiphytes!
 That was what I called orchids the other day.
 These perchers-of-the-canopy are called kowharawhara.
 The trippers-of-the-forest are called kareao, snaking up the ground to the heights.
 The rain dances on the canopy and I stay dry below.